 An exciting social programme is organised each week on a ‘pay-as-you-go’ basis.
 However, many activities are free.
 The programme includes regular sports, a minimum of two evening activities a week and a day excursion outside or inside Bristol on a Saturday or Sunday.

 You can use the facilities of the University Students’ Union Building, which is located only 15 minutes' walk from Abon House.
 A special advantage for ELC students is that if you become an Associate Member of the Students’ Union.
 This means you can also join many of the University Students' Union clubs and societies during the academic year - the perfect way to make English-speaking friends!

-Football is organised by the teachers themselves.
+A football match is organised every week of the year on Thursdays and one or two of our teachers also play and organise it for you.
+ELC Bristol football has a long history and we have been playing every week since 1997!
 Sometimes it is really popular and places are limited so you may not be able to play every week.
 We usually play on a 3G astro turf pitch (plastic grass) and you can wear trainers or football boots.
 Some students go by car with a teacher but normally some people need to take a 10-minute journey by train, which costs £2 return.
-By the way, the teachers play in red shirts and they do sometimes win!

 We also sometimes play on grass near the school when numbers of players are lower and then it is free to play.